Pindar/mqtt-test-suit/readme.md

 ### Increase Heap Space
 To increase the memory used by the java process we need to set the heap space size:
     java -Xmx1024m -cp mqtt-tes...

+## TODO
+ - Enable the user to choose if he wants to close the MQTT (TCP/IP) connection after a client task is executed.